danielemaddaluno/jeldock/README.md

 </br>
 <img src="README/9.png" alt="">

-10. Open terminal on the environment (`Web SSH`) and run `git clone https://github.com/danielemaddaluno/jeldock` then move inside ot the folder using a `cd jeldock`
+10. Open terminal on the environment (`Web SSH`) and run `git clone https://github.com/danielemaddaluno/jeldock` (for a private repo you'll need a [token](https://stackoverflow.com/a/70320541/3138238)) then move inside ot the folder using a `cd jeldock`
 </br>
 <img src="README/10.png" alt="">